mike-koch/ets2-mobile-route-advisor/CONTRIBUTING.md

-# Contributing to ETS2 Mobile Route Advisor
+# Contributing to ETS2 / ATS Mobile Route Advisor
-So you want to contribute to ETS2 Mobile Route Advisor?
+So you want to contribute to ETS2 / ATS Mobile Route Advisor?
 Awesome!
 However, there are a few guidelines that need to be followed so the project can be as easy to maintain as possible.

 ## Submitting an issue
 If all you are doing is submitting an issue, please check if your "issue" qualifies as a GitHub issue: